-We already did some of the homework for you and hand-picked our favorite tools in a Modular Synth Starter Guide.
-Now, let’s take a closer look into types of modular synths and resources that can help you along the way.
+We already did a lot of the homework for you in our Modular Synth Starter Guide.
+Now let’s take a closer look at the types of modular synths and resources that might help you along the way.

 Moog Unit (MU) Format:

-When you imagine a modular synth, you are probably thinking about a Moog.
-The Moog Unit was originated by Bob Moog with it’s classic look with a slightly larger format of big knobs and rich wood encasing for 8.75″ tall and more commonly noted as ‘5U’.
-This format became more widely-spread as the integration with the keyboard helped early adopters to relate to this new technology than its more abstract counterparts.
+When you imagine a modular synth, you’re probably thinking about a Moog.
+Created by its legendary namesake, The Moog Unit had a classic look with a slightly larger format of big knobs and rich wood encasing.
+This “5U” format became more widespread as keyboard integration helped early adopters relate to this new technology (as opposed to its more abstract counterparts).

-If Bob Moog was your uncle with caramel candies in his pocket every Christmas, then Don Buchla is the uncle who had acid tabs in his mint box.
-Buchla designed his systems approximately around the same time frame as Moog in the early 60s, but with a radically alternative approach favoring experimentation and multi-functional possibilities.
-Recognized for using banana jacks with color-coded sockets – CV inputs are black & grey, outputs are blue, violet, and green hues, pulse inputs as orange and pulse outputs as red.
+If Bob Moog was your uncle with caramel candies in his pocket, then Don Buchla (with his West Coast synthesis) was the uncle with acid tabs in his Altoids box.
+Designing his systems around the same time as Moog in the early ‘60s, Buchla had a radically alternative approach that favored experimentation and multi-functional possibilities.
+Known for using banana jacks with color-coded sockets (e.g. CV inputs are black/grey, outputs are blue/violet/green, pulse inputs are orange, pulse outputs are red).

 We’re mad about modular synthesis – that’s no surprise!
 As modular synths are becoming a new standard, there’s a wealth of resources to devour before taking the plunge yourself.
 With many of the masters carrying the torch and exploring new frontiers of sound design like Richard Devine and composer Suzanne Cianni.